 “The LORD is close to the brokenhearted;

 he rescues those whose spirits are crushed.”
 Psalm 34:18

 Grief, loss, tears and sadness became our companions that summer.
 Adults decided the best care for us.
-Two little girls aged 9 and 7 were required to begin a new chapter in life.
+Two little girls, aged nine and seven, were required to begin a new chapter in life.